-Local Gatherings 2025:Apply Now
+Local Gatherings 2025

-The gatherings will be going on in different places, but must all take place between September 26th and October 5th, 2025.
+The gatherings will be going on in different places, but will all take place between September 26th and October 5th, 2025.
 By creating a network of multiple local gatherings happening in parallel, MCH aims to generate collective energy to feed into the Meeting Point and to create a sense of connection and solidarity between communities.

 In order to facilitate more connection between local gathering hosts, their communities and the main Meeting Point program, MCH organizes a series of online exchanges for hosts in the months before their gatherings take place.
 These exchanges are guided by Local Gatherings Community Curator, Do Huu Chi (Vietnam), with support from the MCH team.